 News: Donald Trump, the former President of the United States, continues to make and post derogatory statements that are based on race, ethnicity, gender, religion, and a host of other things.

-The fact that the highest elected official in the United States, a position with immense influence in the U.S. and in other countries, makes these statements on a regular basis creates a norm–a standard, an “authoritative model” of behavior and conduct.
+The fact that the (former) highest elected official in the United States, a position with immense influence in the U.S. and in other countries, makes and made these statements on a regular basis creates a norm–a standard, an “authoritative model” of behavior and conduct.

 Human beings follow social norms.
 We particularly adhere to the norms of the groups we identify with.
 Many studies, as far back as the 1940’s and 1950’s, have shown how powerful this effect is.
 “Social norms are remarkably strong predictors of expressed prejudice.
 The acceptability of discriminatory acts and expressions of hostility also closely follow social norms.”
 “Social norms are strong predictors of expressions of prejudice-related attitudes.”
 “Individual tolerances [of racism, discrimination, etc.] solidly reflect group tolerances.“